Blosc/bcolz/doc/reference.rst

       dtype : dtype
         The type of the output array.
-If `dtype` is not given, infer the data type from the other input arguments.
+If `dtype` is not given, infer the data type from the other input arguments. kwargs : list of parameters or dictionary
+        Any parameter supported by the carray constructor.

     Returns:
       out : carray